raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 The DS responds with a DSResponse of type SignaturePublicKey that contains the signature public key of this DS.

-## Fetch AddPackages of one or more clients
+## Fetch KeyPackages of one or more clients

-A request from a client to retrieve the AddPackage(s) of one or more clients of this DS.
-AddPackages are required to add other clients (and thus other users) to a group.
+A request from a client to retrieve the KeyPackage(s) of one or more clients of this DS.
+KeyPackages are required to add other clients (and thus other users) to a group.

 ~~~
 struct {
   ClientID client_identifiers<V>;
-} AddPackagesRequest;
+} KeyPackagesRequest;
 ~~~

-The DS responds with the AddPackages of all clients listed in the request.
+The DS responds with the KeyPackages of all clients listed in the request.

 **Validation:**

 * All client identifiers MUST refer to clients native to this DS.
-* The DS SHOULD verify that the sender of the request is authorized to retrieve the DSAddPackages of the clients in question.
+* The DS SHOULD verify that the sender of the request is authorized to retrieve the DSKeyPackages of the clients in question.
 For example, it could check if the user of the sending client has a connection with the user of the target client(s).

-## Fetch connection AddPackages of one or more clients
+## Fetch connection KeyPackages of one or more clients

-A request from a client to retrieve the AddPackage(s) of all clients of a user of this DS.
-AddPackages obtained via this operation can only be used to add clients to a connection group.
+A request from a client to retrieve the KeyPackage(s) of all clients of a user of this DS.
+KeyPackages obtained via this operation can only be used to add clients to a connection group.

-Connection AddPackages are available separately from regular AddPackages, as they are meant to be accessed by clients of users with which the owning user has no connection.
+Connection KeyPackages are available separately from regular KeyPackages, as they are meant to be accessed by clients of users with which the owning user has no connection.

 ~~~
 struct {
   UserID user_identifier;
-} ConnectionAddPackagesRequest;
+} ConnectionKeyPackagesRequest;
 ~~~

-The DS responds with connection AddPackages of all clients of the user corresponding to the identifier in the request.
+The DS responds with connection KeyPackages of all clients of the user corresponding to the identifier in the request.

 **Validation:**